axelauvinen/junction-summary/README.md

 NodeJS server to collect sensor data, pushing it into RethinkDB and serving it to client

 ### reitti_evie
-Getting the shortest path utilizing Dijkstra's algorithm
+Getting the shortest path utilizing Dijkstra's algorithm.
+Done with Go